Perspective on Moreau-Yosida Regularization in Density-Functional Theory: Moreau--Yosida regularization in density-functional theory

 \subsection{MY based on the universal density functional}

-The most straightforward way to introduce MY regularization into DFT follows from its definition in Eq.~\eqref{eq:MY}: By directly applying the method to the non-differentiable (but convex and lower semicontinuous) $F^\lambda(\rho)$, yielding the regularized universal density functional $F_\eps^\lambda(x)$, which is well-defined and finite for all $x\in X$,
+The most straightforward way to introduce MY regularization into DFT follows from its definition in Eq.~\eqref{eq:MY}: By directly applying the method to the non-differentiable (but convex and lower semicontinuous) $F^\lambda(\rho)$, yielding a regularized universal density functional $F_\eps^\lambda(x)$ that is well-defined and finite for all $x\in X$,

 where $\eps > 0$ is the smoothing parameter.
 An illustration of a regularized functional in one dimension together with the potentially non-convex $\tilde F^\lambda(x)$ and convex $F^\lambda(x)$ is shown in Figure~\ref{fig:MY-example}.
 The regularized functional has a well-defined functional derivative (see \ref{item:diff-f_eps} from the properties of MY regularization in Section~\ref{sec:MY}) and the regularization is lossless in the sense that it conserves the overall infimum of the functional (see \ref{item:inf}).
-We next introduce the corresponding energy functional $E_\eps^\lambda(v)$ as the convex conjugate of $F_\eps^\lambda(x)$,